 The Unit carries out a broad range of research including studies and trials involving the selection, recruitment and testing (measurement) of large numbers of participants.
-There are multiple studies running at any one time across the four clinical research facilities in Cambridge, Wisbech, Ely and Norwich, and within local communities.
+There are multiple studies running at any one time across the three clinical research facilities in Cambridge, Wisbech and Ely, and within local communities.

 Study Coordination team

-The team’s study coordinators and support staff who recruit participants in a consistent way, whilst also engaging with the scientific programme leaders and operational teams to implement and support the processes of data collection across the Unit’s sites.
+The team’s study coordinators and support staff recruit participants in a consistent way, whilst engaging with the scientific programme leaders and operational teams to implement and support the processes of data collection across the Unit’s sites.
 The team is responsible for monitoring each study in terms of its aims, rate of participant recruitment and completeness of outputs to ensure they remain on target.
 In addition, the team promotes efficiencies across all of the Unit’s research studies by standardising the approach to study co-ordination.

 Field Epidemiology team

-The Field Epidemiology team manages the process of data collection for Unit research involving participants at each of the four clinical research sites.
+The Field Epidemiology team manages the process of data collection for Unit research involving participants at each of our three clinical research sites.
 It is a multi-skilled team of research nurses, research assistants and clinical research assistants led by site managers.
 The Field team develops and adapts to meet the requirements of the Unit’s research as protocols are developed, for example, by learning new methods for data collection or testing participants in new locations.